zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 0. [Scaffold your hApp using the scaffolding tool](https://developer.holochain.org/get-started/3-forum-app-tutorial/).

 > [!NOTE]
-> If you already have a hApp that you want to convert to a tauri executable app, you can skip this step.
+> If you already have a hApp that you want to convert to a tauri end-user app, you can skip this step.

 1. Run this command inside the repository of your web-hApp: